lewagon/data-setup/WINDOWS_target.md

+# Data setup for Windows: WSL2 + python 3.8.5

 # Setup instructions

-The following instructions will help you to get ready for [Le Wagon](http://www.lewagon.com) Data Bootcamp:
+The following instructions will help you to get ready for [Le Wagon](http://www.lewagon.org) Data Bootcamp:

+- Grab a text editor, where you will spend your days and nights
+- Install a package manager
+- Pimp your Terminal
+- Setup git and GitHub
 - Install remote tools
 - Install and setup the terminal
 - Install a text editor